Applicable in Last.fm mode? : yes

 By default the resurrection logic is turned off.
 If you typically play whole albums, you may want to enable resurrection of lost scrobbles, as described here

-This isn’t necessarily an error condition, as it is the expected situation if you have repeated any tracks in the duration since the previous Approve action.
+Track play duplicates aren’t necessarily an error condition, as these would be expected when you replayed any tracks in the duration since the previous Approve action.

-Navigate to the Status Report tab to show which tracks had multiple plays.
+Navigate to the Status Report tab if you wish to see which tracks had multiple plays.

-If you want to correct this error, the Track Maintenance section describes how to display all the individual scrobbles for a track, and to delete any unwanted plays.
+If unwanted duplicates have been synced to Mediamonkey, the Track Maintenance section describes how to display all the individual scrobbles for a track, and to delete any unwanted plays.

 The Streaming Wizard is an optional addition to AlbumPlays’ regular Approve processing action.
 The Wizard is aimed at simplifying the handling of unknown streamed items.